pinga-lab/website/people/andre.md

 # Education

-I'm graduated on Physics at Rio de Janeiro State University (UERJ) and I did a master's degree at National Observatory (ON) ([thesis](http://www.on.br/conteudo/dppg_e_iniciacao/dppg/ferramenta_teses/teses/GEOFISICA/[355_22-39_C]on_2016_m_andreluisreis.pdf)).
+I'm graduated on Physics at Rio de Janeiro State University (UERJ) and I did a master's degree at National Observatory (ON).
 Nowadays, I'm a PhD student at ON and I'm interested in modelling and inversion of Potential Fields and Paleomagnetism.